onset/lameta/README.md

 Make sure [volta](https://github.com/volta-cli/volta) is installed.
 Verify that it is working correctly via `volta list`.
 You should see the same versions of node & yarn as are listed in `packages.json`.

+Note that due to a common failure of nodejs.org to deliver node to the github actions, we are currently using a mirror.
+See `.volta/hooks.json`.

 ```bash
 yarn
 yarn lingui compile  <-- just once, before dev will work